 What are checklists and doclists used for?

-The checklists feature in Safefood 360° allows you to quickly setup your Internal Audit Programs, COP’s, Supplier Audits and Reviews using predefined checklists from the most popular GFSI for food schemes.
-You can also create your own checklists which can be reused throughout your system in places like Medical Screening, Product Recall, Traceability and Management Review.
-As the BRC, SQF, IFS & FSSC 22000 are updated we will update these ‘system’ checklists for you, giving you complete confidence that your Audit checklists will always be compliant with the latest requirements.
+The checklists feature in Safefood 360° allows you to quickly setup your Internal Audit Programs using predefined checklists from the most popular GFSI standards such as BRC & SQF.
+You can also create your own checklists which can be reused throughout your system in places like Auditing, Supply Chain Management, Management Review, Traceability and much more.
+As the BRC, SQF, IFS & FSSC 22000 are updated, Safefood360 updates these ‘system’ checklists for you, giving you complete confidence that your Audit checklists will always be compliant with the latest requirements.

 1. Enter Checklist / Doclist Details

-- Organize your checklists into folders so they are easy to find when you need them.
+2. Folder: Organize your checklists/doclists into folders so they are easy to find when you need them.

-Tip: It is a good idea to develop a consistent naming practice for your checklists so that you will be able to tell different checklists from each other even after a long time.
+Tip: It is a good idea to develop a consistent naming practice for your checklists/doclists so that you will be able to identify different checklists/doclists from each other even after a long time.

 2. Select between Checklist & Doclist

 Checklist: Checklist is usually a list of questions.
-You could use a checklist as part of an internal audit, risk assessment, supplier audit, supplier self assessment etc.
+You could use a checklist as part of an internal audit, risk assessment, supplier audit, supplier/material assessment etc.

-Doclist: Doclist is a list of documents that you want to source from your supplier as part of supplier control.
-If you embed a doclist into your supplier audit – as opposed to a normal checklist – what will happen is that the user is prompted to upload a new document and select a review date for the document.
-This document will be automatically named and stored in that supplier’s own folder under the document control module.
+Doclist: Doclist is a list of documents that you want to source from your supplier.
+If you embed a doclist into your supplier assessment – as opposed to a normal checklist – what will happen is that the user is prompted to upload documents and select a review date for the documents that expire on a regular basis e.g. BRC cert.
+This document will be automatically named and stored in that supplier’s own folder under the document control module and in the your own documents module in a folder for the supplier.
 So essentially the doclist is a tool for sourcing a standard list of documents from each supplier and getting those documents named automatically.

 3. Define your Checklist or Doclist